Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Solution methodology

 \section{Solution methodology}

-In this section, we first reformulate the INLP model~\eqref{model:orignal} into a linear version and introduce the model decomposition approach in Section \ref{sec:modelReformulation}.
+In this section, we first reformulate the INLP model~\eqref{model:orignal} into a linear version in Section \ref{sec:modelReformulation}.
+In Section \ref{sec:BD}, we introduce the Benders decomposition approach.
 In Section~\ref{sec:cutSeparation}, we detail the Benders cut separation.
 The accelerating strategies are introduced in Section~\ref{sec:acceleration}.
 Lastly, the overall framework of our solution method is presented in Section~\ref{sec:framework}.